cksystemsteaching/selfie/book.md

 -10000000
 ```

-Since calculating `10000000 - 111` is still difficult, we replace the twos complement with the ones complement and an increment by 1:
+Since calculating `10000000 - 111` is again still difficult, we replace the twos complement with the ones complement and an increment by 1:

 ```
   1010101 = 85